Misterblue/PrimMesher/README.md

 If you hear of or know of bugs or needed improvements, please add an issue.

+## TODO (as of 20170704):

+- Incorporate the additional LOD sculpty levels from OpenSimulator:ubODEMeshing/ScupltMesh.cs;
+- Decide of code reorganizationin OpenSimulator:ubODEMeshing/SculptMesh.cs is significant or cosmetic;

 [SecondLife(r)]: https://secondlife.com/
 [OpenSimulator]: http://opensimulator.org/
 [primitive]: http://wiki.secondlife.com/wiki/Primitive